johnmcgovern/pontoon/README.md

 - Time Compression: Speeds the replay up by a configurable amount.
 - State Tracking: Saves state before script exit so by default a restart continues off at the same line location and catches up.

+Modes:

+- "realtime" time mode was implemented first to play out events more or less second by second with some acceleration.
+I.e we should see ups and down in EPS mirroring how the data was originally recorded.
+- "linear" mode was built second and is a simpler mode.
+It takes the amount of time desired and plays out the same number of events each second to hit its time duration target.

 Project Notes:

-- This is not intended to be a data preperation framework.
+- This is not intended to be a data preparation framework.
 We use Splunk and the splunk-json-cleaner.py script for that piece.
 - Append the following to the Splunk search containing the data you want to export:
 ```
 | sort 0 _time